Cuba organic farming model

 Despite the tropical heat, it doesn’t look like drudgery.
 Among organoponico employees, there is a palpable pride in their creation.
 The atmosphere is cooperative and congenial.
 There is no boss in sight, and each person seems to understand well their role and what’s expected of them.
 The work occurs fluidly, with a quiet grace.

 The hybrid public-private partnership appears to work well.
 In return for providing the land, the government receives a portion of the produce, usually about one-fifth of the harvest, to use at state-run daycare centres, schools and hospitals.
 The workers get to keep the rest to sell at produce stands located right at the farm.
 It is more than fair trade.

 The City of Havana now produces enough food for each resident to receive a daily serving of 280 g of fruits and vegetables a day.
 The UN food programme recommends 305 g.

-The success of urban agriculture is put down to the average Cuban citizens commitment to the ideal of local food production.
+The success of Cuba organic farming and urban agriculture is put down to the average Cuban citizens commitment to the ideal of local food production.
 There is so much for the world to learn from the Cuban experience, not least of which, agriculture without fossil fuels is not only possible but also highly productive and health promoting in more ways than one.